 While the display excels, the speakers do fall behind.
 They sound quite pleasant at moderate volume but, as volume goes up, the chance of distortion also rises.
 The bass-heavy trailer for Avengers: Infinity War showed the speakers at their weakest, but the less dramatic trailer for The Incredibles 2 fared better.

 The new XPS 13, starting at $1,000, is technically $200 more than the older version.
 Yet it’s not exactly an increase in price.
 Instead, Dell doesn’t currently offer a Core i3 version.
 The most basic XPS 13 has a Core i5-8250U, which can be upgraded to a Core i5-8550U.
 We tested both versions.

 Geekbench 4 doesn’t provide any surprises, as both versions of the XPS 13 performs like competitors.
-The Dell XPS 13 with Core i5 beats the Asus ZenBook UX330UA, for example, but slips behind the Acer Swift 3.
+The Dell XPS 13 with Core i5 falls just slighly behind both the Asus ZenBook 13 UX331UA and the Acer Swift 3.
 The XPS 13 with Core i7, meanwhile, trades blows with the HP Spectre x360 13-inch, landing slightly behind in single-core but ahead in multi-core.

 Things get more interesting in Handbrake, a video encoding tool.
-Here we saw extremely strong results from the Dell XPS 13, which handily beat all its peers, including the LG Gram with Core i7-8550U.
-Dell’s Core i5 model needed just four minutes and 10 seconds to crank through a 4K trailer of Elysium, and the Core i7 model finished about a half-minute more quickly.
+Here we saw extremely strong results from the Dell XPS 13, which handily beat all its peers, including the LG Gram with Core i7-8550U and the ZenBook 13 UX331UA.
+Dell’s Core i5 model needed just four minutes and 10 seconds to crank through a 4K movie trailer, and the Core i7 model finished about a half-minute more quickly.